-Picking up the 7 Day Allergy Makeover, I questioned whether allergies could be entirely eliminated.
+Picking up the 7 Day Allergy Makeover, (affiliate link) I questioned whether allergies could be entirely eliminated.
 Understanding that my nickel food allergy is a chronic condition, my interest in reading the book was to examine other areas in my life I could modify for the better.

 Appreciating the author’s writing style, organization and recommendations; I admit I enjoyed reading and skimming through the 7 Day Allergy Makeover.
 Wanting to share some of its insights, I thought I would write a quick book review.

 The 7 Day Allergy Makeover is a quick read, structured in 7 different chapters classified as days, for the 7 day makeover.
 Author Dr. Susanne Bennett encourages readers to consider making lifestyle changes in each area as a means to dealing with seasonal, environmental and food allergies.

 Dr. Bennett sums up the cause of allergies to be allergens, which “are specific chemical substances (natural or artificial) that are inhaled, contacted, ingested, or injected.
 Once the immune system detects an allergen, it recognizes it as a foreign substance, and this may trigger a cause of physiological reactions designed to attack and neutralize that substance.
 We call the resulting symptoms and processes ‘allergies’ or ‘sensitivities’” (pg.
 13).